-Unseen by anyone else, Pockets lifted a small metal globe that resembled an oversize marble, thumbed a tiny switch on its side, and then lobbed it into the cave.
+Unseen by anyone else, Pockets lifted a small metal globe that resembled an oversized marble, thumbed a tiny switch on its side, and then lobbed it into the cave.

 Whoom!
 The air compressed and then suddenly expanded outward from the cavern in a blaze of terrific heat.
-Justy jumped off the ground with the concussion and blinked rapidly in the sunlight.
+Justy lurched off the ground with the concussion and blinked rapidly in the sunlight.